DataBridgeAI/ChatwithDatabase/DataPipeline/README.md

   - **Host**: `https://hooks.slack.com/services/`
   - **Password**: Full Slack webhook URL

-Following these steps will ensure a smooth deployment of the data pipeline on GCP.

 ## Alternative: Running Locally
 To run the Airflow pipeline locally using Docker, follow these steps:
 ```sh